Have you ever been part of a convoy?

 There’s an art to the convoy, a talent.
-The lead guy is the man (or possibly the woman) with the navigational wherewithal, the skills to maneuver the roads, to judge the lights, to settle into a reasonable speed to accommodate the line of cars behind him.
+Most important?
+The lead guy, the man (or possibly the woman) with the navigational wherewithal, the skills to maneuver the roads, to judge the lights, to settle into a reasonable speed to accommodate the line of cars behind him.
 Naturally, the longer the convoy, the better the chance that someone will be lost along the way.

-Baraboo, WI, is a good place for this, by the way.
-One full tank of gas from Minneapolis, it is…
+Baraboo, WI, is a good place for for getting lost, by the way.
+One full tank of gas from Minneapolis, the police regularly rescue carloads of teenagers intent on running away...

 Statistically speaking, did you know that you are more apt to be attacked by a black bear as you are to reach your destination with your full complement of travelers?